-Budgeted cost: £5,100
+Budgeted cost: £5,100 Actual expenditure for 2022/23: £8,732

-Activity Evidence that supports this approach Challenge number(s) addressed Pastoral support and intervention; staff training and release for Early Help work; ELSA training and support EEF Improving behaviour in schools EEF Improving SEL in primary schools EEF Working with parents 6,7,8,9,10 Development of role of MH Lead: release time for CPD and supporting staff and whole school MH programmes and workshops DFE mental health support and guidance 6.7.9.10 Whole staff training on behaviour management, plus attachment training for specific staff, with the aim of developing a consistent school ethos and improving behaviour across the school.
-Both targeted interventions and universal approaches can have positive overall effects: EEF Behaviour interventions 5,6,7,8,9,10 Supporting pupils to access wider curriculum areas including supporting costs of residential visits and whole class musical instrument provision Evidence shows that this approach may raise pupil aspirations through increasing their engagement in learning e.g. through providing access to a range of after-school provision with internal and external providers, funded visits, and musical instrument tuition.
-EEF Arts participation Internal analysis of pupil voice and staff feedback 1,7,9,10 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-EEF Parental engagement EEF Working with parents 6,10 Access to breakfast club and range of after- school clubs to provide pupils with a nutritious breakfast before school as well as developing social interactions and experiences EEF refers to evidence that providing access to free, universal breakfast clubs can benefit pupils, by preparing them for learning and supporting behaviour and school attendance.
+Activity Evidence that supports this approach Challenge number(s) addressed Pastoral support and intervention; staff training and release for Early Help work; Future in Mind, participation in Behaviour Hub.
+Additional office hours for development of role of Administrator to undertake CPD in Drawing and Talking Therapy and No Worries and provide support sessions. £2,000 EEF Improving behaviour in schools EEF Improving SEL in primary schools EEF Working with parents 6,7,8,9,10 Development of role of HT as MH Lead to act as a 'family champion' building relationships, trust and communication with vulnerable families.
+Release time for CPD and supporting staff and whole school MH programmes and workshops including Relationship Champion, and Future in Mind monthly CPD (SLA) to access local authority mental health training and updates and access to facilities to support children, parents and staff £500 DFE mental health support and guidance 6.7.9.10 Whole staff training on behaviour management, plus attachment training for specific staff, with the aim of developing a consistent school ethos and improving behaviour across the school. £1,500 Both targeted interventions and universal approaches can have positive overall effects: EEF Behaviour interventions 5,6,7,8,9,10 Supporting pupils to access wider curriculum areas including supporting costs of residential visits and whole class musical instrument provision. £1,000 Evidence shows that this approach may raise pupil aspirations through increasing their engagement in learning e.g. through providing access to a range of after-school provision with internal and external providers, funded visits, and musical instrument tuition.
+EEF Arts participation Internal analysis of pupil voice and staff feedback 1,7,9,10

+Embedding principles of good practice set out in the DfE's Improving School Attendance advice: ESBA CPD The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+EEF Parental engagement EEF Working with parents 6,10 Access to breakfast club and range of after-school clubs to provide pupils with a nutritious breakfast before school as well as developing social interactions and experiences £3,732 EEF refers to evidence that providing access to free, universal breakfast clubs can benefit pupils, by preparing them for learning and supporting behaviour and school attendance.
 See Magic Breakfast Programme Internal analysis - feedback from staff 7,8,10

-Total budgeted cost: £28,310 (supplemented from school budget)
+Total budgeted cost: £28,310